bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/call-and-wait.rst

 extend the abstract base class :public-api:`AbstractProcessIntermediateEventBean </ch/ivyteam/ivy/process/intermediateevent/AbstractProcessIntermediateEventBean.html>`.

-The interface also includes an inner editor class to parametrize the beans.
+The interface also includes an inner editor class to parameterize the beans.
 The editor provides one configuration which is set on both beans the Call and the Wait bean.
 You will find the documentation of the interface and the abstract class in the Java Doc of the Axon Ivy Public